 His research on education policy has been published by numerous national and state-level think tanks, including The Heritage Foundation, the Cato Institute, the American Enterprise Institute, EdChoice, the Heartland Institute, the Pioneer Institute, the Show-Me Institute, among others.
 His writings have also appeared in the Wall Street Journal, Newsweek, Fox News, Politico, the New York Post, National Review, National Affairs, the Washington Examiner, the Journal of School Choice, the Library of Law and Liberty, and Education Next among many other publications.

-Bedrick is a fellow at EdChoice, a nonprofit founded by Milton and Rose Friedman to advance education freedom and choice, where he previously served as the Director of Policy.
-He is also an adjunct scholar with the Cato Institute, where he once served as a policy analyst with the Center for Educational Freedom.
-Bedrick currently serves on the boards of directors for the Education Freedom Institute and Chalkboard Media.
+Bedrick is an adjunct scholar with the Cato Institute, where he once served as a policy analyst with the Center for Educational Freedom.
+He also previously served as the Director of Policy at EdChoice, a nonprofit founded by Milton and Rose Friedman to advance education freedom and choice.
+Bedrick currently serves on the board of directors for the Education Freedom Institute.